mancusolab/sushie/docs/index.rst

 SuShiE
 ======

-Software to compute multi-ancestry functional data prediction weights using SuShiE
+Python software to fine-map causal SNPs, compute prediction weights, and infer effect size correlation across multiple ancestries. **The manuscript is in progress.**

 Contents
 ========